razorware/coredb/README.md

 Requirements:
 * Data generation tools to create tons of data.
+* Directory structure
+* File architecture

+# Data Generation
+This was a fun walk through fake data generation.
+Here is the short journal of discovery:

   Looking into: https://github.com/bchavez/Bogus

   Bogus is actually pretty cool.
 So I designed the `Fiction` project to have a database feel to it.
 It will act just like a data store.